ZhengyuLiang24/EPIT/README.md

 ## Contact
-Welcome to raise issues or email to [zyliang@nudt.edu.cn](zyliang@nudt.edu.cn) for any question regarding our EPIT.
+Welcome to raise issues or email to [zyliang@nudt.edu.cn](zyliang@nudt.edu.cn) for any questions regarding our EPIT.